 • Adverse events (AEs) were evaluated in the safety population, which included all patients who received any part of study treatment (n=208 in both the CARVYKTI and standard care arms).2

-• A case report provided details of a 51-year-old male patient enrolled in the CARTITUDE-4 study who developed a chimeric antigen receptor-positive (CAR+) TCL post CARVYKTI infusion.16
+• A case series provided details of a 51-year-old male patient and a 54-year-old female patient enrolled in the CARTITUDE-4 study who developed a chimeric antigen receptor-positive (CAR+) peripheral T-cell lymphoma not otherwise specified [PTCL-NOS] after CARVYKTI infusion.18

 PRODUCT LABELING